zjh-THU/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Welcome to Zhang Jianhui' Academic&Tech Home!" subtitle = ""
+title = "Welcome to Zhang Jianhui'' Academic&Tech Home!" subtitle = ""

 [design]